raphael-abreu/amazon-autocomplete/README.md

 ### How to find mkt
 Go to the amazon domain on your country.
 Open the network tab on chrome dev tools (or similar) and start typing on the amazon search bar.
-You will see the entire request parameters.
+You will see the entire request parameters and something as `&mkt=NUMBER`.

 ### Events